UM-Bridge/umbridge/clients/README.md

 # Clients

+Clients (i.e. uncertainty quantification / statistical / optimization software) can connect to any UM-Bridge model via HTTP, regardless of how the model is implemented.

+Integrations are available that take care of the HTTP communication transparently.
+They provide convenient interfaces, making implementing a client a quick and easy task.

 Refer to the clients in this repository for working examples of the client integrations shown in the following.

 ## Python client

-Using the umbridge.py module, connecting to a server is as easy as
+Using the umbridge.py module, connecting to a model server is as easy as

 ```
 import umbridge